CutaneousBioinf/single-cell_pipeline/README.md

 # 4. Setting up the configuration file:

 Make a copy of the sample configuration file
     $ cp /path_to_your_directory/sc-pipeline/config/config_sample.json /path_to_your_directory/sc-pipeline/config/config.json

-    {

-        "input_dir": path_to_input_directory/,
+## input_dir
+This is the path_to_input_directory/
-            ---------- please read the next bullet point for details ----------
+Please read the next bullet point for details

-        "cache_dir": path_to_cache_directory/,
+## cache_dir"
-            directory where temporary output objects from each step are saved no need to pre-create
+This is the path_to_cache_directory/, where temporary output objects from each step are saved No need to pre-create

-        "figure_dir": path_to_figure_directory/,
+## figure_dir
-            directory where figures from the pipelien are saved no need to pre-create
+This is the path_to_figure_directory/, where figures from the pipelien are saved No need to pre-create

-        "harmony_by":
+## harmony_by
-            should be one of the columns names in adata.obs this column will be used in batch-correction
+This should be one of the columns names in adata.obs This column will be used in batch-correction

-        "n_cores":
+## n_cores
-            #cores used for the pipeline
-            this will only affect cooking soup, removing doublet, and merging steps as these are running are sample level thus being parallelized }
+This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running are sample level thus being parallelized

 # 5. Preparing input files